nguyendo1801/nguyendo1801.github.io/_pages/about.md

 **Nguyen Do** (Do Hoang Khoi Nguyen) is a Ph.D. candidate in Computer Science at the **University of Florida**, working at the Optimization Lab under Prof. My T. Thai.

-He is broadly interested in **Reinforcement Learning**, **Combinatorial Optimization**, **Generative AI**, **Machine Learning**, **Mixture-of-Experts**, and **Silicon Photonics Design**.
+He is broadly interested in **Reinforcement Learning**, **Combinatorial Optimization**, **Generative AI**, **Mixture-of-Experts**, and **Silicon Photonics Design**.
 His recent research includes influence maximization on multiplex networks, anomaly detection via self-reinforcing generative models, and photonic-on-chip control using deep RL.

 ---

 ### 🎓 Education

-- **Ph.D. in Computer Science**, University of Florida, USA (2024 – Now)
+- **Ph.D. in Computer & Information Science & Engineering**, University of Florida, USA (2024 – Now)
 - **M.S. in Information Systems**, PTIT, Vietnam (2023 – 2024) – Top 1%
-- **B.E. in Electronics & Telecommunication Engineering**, PTIT, Vietnam (2016 – 2022)
+- **B.E. in Electronics & Telecommunication Engineering**, PTIT, Vietnam (2016 – 2021)

 ---

 ### 🧠 Research Interests

-- Reinforcement Learning & Theoretical Guarantees
+- Reinforcement Learning
-- Generative Models (VAE, GANs, MoE)
+- Generative Models
-- Influence Maximization in Multiplex Networks
+- Influence Maximization
 - Photonic chip design with AI
 - Probabilistic Graphical Models
-- Missing Data Imputation in Time Series
+- Mixture of Experts

 ---

 ### 📄 Recent Publications

-- 🧠 **Swift Hydra**: Self-Reinforcing Generative Framework for Anomaly Detection – *ICLR 2025*
+- 🧠 **Swift Hydra**: Self-Reinforcing Generative Framework for Anomaly Detection
+  *International Conference on Learning Representations (ICLR) 2025*

-- 🧠 **REM**: Reinforced Multi-Expert Framework for Influence Maximization – *AAAI 2025*
+- 🧠 **REM**: Reinforced Multi-Expert Framework for Influence Maximization
+  *Association for the Advancement of Artificial Intelligence Conference (AAAI) 2025*

-- 🧠 **MIM-Reasoner**: Theoretical Guarantees for Multiplex Influence Maximization – *AISTATS 2024*
+- 🧠 **MIM-Reasoner**: Theoretical Guarantees for Multiplex Influence Maximization
+  *International Conference on Artificial Intelligence and Statistics (AISTATS) 2024*

-- 💡 Self-Controlling Photonic-on-Chip Networks – *Nature Scientific Reports 2021*
+- 💡 **Self-Controlling Photonic-on-Chip Networks**
+  *Nature Scientific Reports, 2021*

 *(See [Google Scholar](https://scholar.google.com/citations?user=6f9HM24AAAAJ&hl=en) for full list)*
 ---

 ### 🏆 Awards

-- Best Paper Award – IEEE ATiGB (2021)
+- 🥇 **Best Paper Award**, IEEE ATiGB Conference (2021)
+  Awarded for the paper “Multi-Objective Exploration for Proximal Policy Optimization,” recognized as the best oral presentation at the IEEE Applying New Technology in Green Building Conference.

-- Top 1% Master's GPA – PTIT
+- 🥈 **Top 1% GPA**, Master’s Program in Information Systems, PTIT (2023–2024)
+  Ranked among the top 1% of graduate students with a GPA of 3.7/4.0, demonstrating academic excellence in courses covering data systems, AI, and optimization.

-- 2nd Prize – PTIT Innovation & Entrepreneurship Competition (2023)
+- 🥉 **Second Prize**, Innovation & Entrepreneurship Competition, PTIT (2023)
+  Recognized for a research project combining reinforcement learning with smart automation and system design for real-world applications in resource-constrained environments.

-- Multiple Excellence Awards in Undergraduate Research
+- 🏅 **Excellence in Undergraduate Research**, PTIT (2020)
+  - Project: “Smart Control via Speech Recognition using Time-Series Data Model”
+  - Project: “DeepNet for Smart Routing Optimization using Reinforcement Learning”
+  Both projects received institution-level recognition for research quality and innovation in AI-based control systems.

+- 🧠 **ACM-ICPC National (2019)** – Ranked Top 11/400
+  Achieved a top rank in one of Vietnam’s most competitive algorithm programming contests for university students.

 ---